rahul-3-real/django-crm/Readme.md

-1. Continue from Class Based Views
+1. Continue from Auth Permission